-The District is home to the largest urban Aboriginal population in the state, with a total Aboriginal population for the District of 11,504.
+The Western Sydney District has a population of 786,000 people and includes the largest urban Aboriginal population in the state (2011 ABS Census), with a total of 11,504 Aboriginal people.
 Western Sydney is also one of the most culturally diverse districts in the State, with almost 35 per cent of the population reported as being born overseas in the 2011 Census.

 Western Sydney has high levels of homelessness and high demand and competition for the available affordable private rental options.
-There is a concentration of public housing properties on large housing estates.
 The 2011 ABS Census shows that there were 3,516 homeless people in Western Sydney which represented 12% of the total homeless population in NSW on the Census night.